 Regulations across the country state that every vehicle owner must purchase a standard insurance policy which includes third party liability, uninsured automobile coverage, direct compensation-property damage, and accident benefits.
-Though these coverages have had the same name for years, the coverages themselves have evolved with time.
+Though these coverages have had the same names for years, the coverages themselves have evolved with time.
 Automobile insurance reforms look at increasing certain benefits and coverages, while others are reduced, modified, or simply eliminated altogether.

-Nova Scotia’s Two-Phase Reform
+Nova Scotia’s two-phase reform

 The automobile insurance industry in Nova Scotia—worth over $549,220 million dollars in 2013—has been reformed twice over the course of the last decade.
 In 2011, in a goal to strike the balance between fairness, stability, and affordability, the provincial government introduced certain changes providing better coverage for Nova Scotians.
 This was considered the first phase of a two-phase reform.